Chaml3er/Chaml3er/README.md

 ## :man_technologist: About me
-- :school: I am a `Junior Student` at Faculty of Science and Technology at Thammasat University
+- I am a `Junior Student` at Faculty of Science and Technology at Thammasat University
-- 🎓 I’m currently learning: `Computer Science`.
+- I’m currently learning: `Computer Science`.
-- :thinking: I’m currently open for: `An Intern`.
+- I’m currently open for: `An Intern`.
-- :nerd_face: Ready to `learning new things`
+- Ready to `learning new things`

 <div>
  <h1 align = "left">:desktop_computer: Progaming Skill</h1>